meet the communications Team

 VACANT

-We will soon be recruiting for a Communications Director.
-If you're interested in finding out more about the role, please contact our Deputy Directors, Megan and Abi.
+We are currently recruiting for two Communications Co-Directors.
+If you're interested in finding out more about the role, please contact our Director, Jenny.

-In the meantime, contact Jenny for all communications queries.
+In the meantime, contact our Deputy Director, Megan, for all communications queries.

 Communications Team